Tebalo/innovation-hub/README.md

-# TechStackLab
+# Innovation-Hub

 ## Description
-TechStackLab is a repository that houses a collection of company projects, templates, and serves as a platform for testing new technology stacks.
+Innovation-Hub is a repository that houses a collection of company projects, templates, and serves as a platform for testing new technology stacks.
 It aims to provide a central hub for experimentation, innovation, and sharing within our organization.

 ## Table of Contents
 - [Installation](#installation)